wp-plugins/tidio-live-chat/readme.txt

 == Frequently Asked Questions ==

 = Do I need to sign up in order to use the Chat? =
-No, in order to use the Chat you just need to install the add-on and it’s done!
-No registration/logging in required.
+No, to use the chat you just need to install the plugin and it’s done!
+No registration or logging in required

 = Can I add infinite number of agents? =
-Yes
+Yes , there is no limit on number of agents

-= Is there a way to translate every single element of TidioChat? = Yes, you can translate all elements of Tidio Chat your control panel
+= Is there a way to translate every single element of Tidio Chat? = Yes, you can translate all elements of Tidio Chat your control panel

 = Can I change the colour of the chat’s widget? =
 Yes, you can change the chat’s appearance according to your needs.

-= Do I need to know any programming language to install Tidio Chat? = No
+= Do I need to know any programming language to install Tidio Chat? = No, simply integrate the chat with just few clicks

-= Can I manage TidioChat for two sites, from one control panel? = Generally no, but you can switch between projects easily
+= Can I manage TidioChat for two sites, from one control panel? = You can switch between projects easily or open another project in incognito/private mode

 = If I’ll have multiple agents, is there a way to have a separate avatar for every single agent? = Yes